strangerstudios/paid-memberships-pro/README.md

 Paid Memberships Pro is distributed under the GPLv2 license.
 This means, among other things, that you may use the software on any site free of charge.

-An annual support license is recommended for websites running Paid Memberships Pro.
+An annual [support](https://www.paidmembershipspro.com/support/)  license is recommended for websites running Paid Memberships Pro.
 Support licenses include access to our technical support team in the Member Support Area, as well as one-click installation and updates for feature-enhancing Add Ons based on your level.
-All of our paid  memberships are backed by a 30-day, no questions asked, refund guarantee.
+Purchases are backed by a 100 day, no questions asked refund policy.

 [View Plans and Pricing »](https://www.paidmembershipspro.com/pricing/)